thaddeus002/yghh/README.md

         Require all granted
     </Directory>

-and create de directory :
+and create the directory :

     # mkdir /var/www/htdocs/cgit